 Castle Acre village is home to their very own castle, although now laid to ruin.
-It was built soon after the Norman Conquest in 1066 by William de Warenne who was given the land, and was to be a fine residence for himself and his family.
+It was built soon after the Norman Conquest in 1066 by William de Warenne who was given the land, and was intended to be a fine stone-built fortified house for himself and his family and included a planned settlement in the town.
 His son and descendants laid out the town and founded the priory.
 The castle's defences were strengthened in the 12th century, turning it into a great tower and fortress.
 It had a large moat, a gatehouse, a large keep, which was converted into the main house and tower, a chapel, stables and houses.
-William de Warenne's descendants lived at the castle throughout the 13th century but by the Middle Ages the castle fell out of favour, was abandoned and left to ruin.
+It was strengthened during the wars between King Stephen and Queen Maud (around 1140) into a more martial stone keep, protected by stone curtain walls and an elaborate system of earthworks, which still exist today.
+William de Warenne's descendants lived at the castle throughout the 13th century but by the Middle Ages the castle fell out of favour due to the disbandment of the monasteries and was abandoned and left to ruin after King Henry VII ordered that the defenses be demolished after the owners failed to obtain a royal assent for the planned fortification of the defenses.
 The remains of it today are protected by the English Heritage and is one of the finest historical castle ruins in the country.
 It is a popular visitors spot in the quaint Norfolk village.

 Leziate Sailing Club was a fine venue at the waters edge of Leziate park with outstanding views and an excellent reputation.
 It had a grand marquee-style function room with large windows and elegant drapes opening out onto a balcony with steps leading down to the beautiful wooded garden and lake.
 Overlooking the lake, the club hosted watersports and had two all-weather tennis courts, frequented by locals and visitors alike.
 Once a popular weddings and party venue, the club changed hands in 2012 and sadly went into administration in 2016 after suffering bad reviews and poor service.
 It was closed for good and left derelict for a couple of years until it was sadly ravaged by fire in the summer of 2018.
 The site now has planning permission for 7 new homes.
 I have fond memories of that place.
 My sister and her husband were the first couple to be married at the venue, we had work parties there, and the last time I was there I said a fond farewell to a dear work colleague who sadly passed away.
 Leziate Sailing Club has good memories for me as I'm sure it has for many other people who ever visited.
 It's sad to see it completely devastated, never to be seen again.